Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 on the Internet.
 The probability that an already existing browser exploit can be used is correspondingly high.

-In addition, modern browsers use a JIT compiler to efficiently execute JavaScript.
+In addition, modern browsers use a JIT (just in time) compiler to efficiently execute JavaScript.
 The executed JavaScript code is converted to native code at runtime and then executed.
 This requires a part in memory that is writable and executable at the same time.
 Typically, applications do not